pragyaai/ndna/_llm/model-collapse.md

 As illustrated below, we observe progressive *curvature flattening*, *thermodynamic contraction*, and reduced alignment force magnitudes--indicating a loss of representational richness and epistemic adaptability.

-{% include visualization.liquid
+{% include wizuall.liquid
-   image_path="assets/gifs/alignment/llama_collapse_v2_1.gif"
+   image_path="alignment/llama_collapse_v2_1.gif"
+   interactive_html="alignment/llama_collapse_v2_1.html"
    title="nDNA Trajectories Showing Model Collapse as Latent Manifold Flattening" caption="This plot illustrates the nDNA trajectories of LLaMA 3 (8B) and its descendants over 10 generations of fine-tuning on self-generated outputs.
 Each curve represents a generation, where latent measures--spectral curvature κ<sub>ℓ</sub> and thermodynamic length ℒ<sub>ℓ</sub>--are tracked across layers ℓ=20 to ℓ=30.
 As generations progress (from gray for base LLaMA to yellow for Gen 10), both κ<sub>ℓ</sub> and ℒ<sub>ℓ</sub> systematically diminish: κ<sub>ℓ</sub> → 0.2 and ℒ<sub>ℓ</sub> → 0.2 by Gen 10.
-This trend signifies *latent manifold flattening*, where internal epistemic geometry collapses into shallow, low-variability paths." alt_text="LLaMA model collapse progression showing nDNA trajectory flattening over 10 generations" %}
+This trend signifies *latent manifold flattening*, where internal epistemic geometry collapses into shallow, low-variability paths." %}

 ## Recursive Self-Merging of Culturally Fine-Tuned Models